FHantke/brave-browser-wiki/Chromium-rebases.md

 ### Delta builds

-After producing the regular builds, create the delta builds for Windows and Mac.
+After producing the standard builds, create the delta builds for Windows and Mac.
 You MUST first wait for the version number to increment on master and then rebase your branch against master to get that new version, as the delta updater must update to a new version number.

 Make delta builds for QA smoke tests using the following links:
 * MacOS (x64): https://ci.brave.com/view/macos/job/test-brave-browser-build-macos-x64